Last Updated: 10/16/20 | October 16th, 2020

-I talked a little about using shutter speed in post two of this series, and how too low a shutter speed can result in blurry images due your hand movement.
+I talked a little about using shutter speed in the second post in this series, and how too low a shutter speed can result in blurry images due your hand movement.
 Long-exposure photography is all about taking advantage of that blurry effect, but as a result of the objects in the scene instead.

 The secret to long-exposure photography is to put your camera in either shutter-priority or manual mode, which will allow you to set how long the camera’s shutter is open for.
 This will be marked as “S,” “Tv,” or “T” mode on the mode dial if your camera has one.
 If you’re shooting using a smartphone, many recent models, such as the LG G4, also let you manually set the shutter speed via the camera app.

 For waterfall shots, you’re looking at any shutter speed slower than 1/15 of a second.
 For traffic, it will depend on the speed of the traffic, but you’ll need to shoot at speeds slower than one second.
 Both of the long-exposure shots I’ve shared above were shot with a 30-second exposure.

 If you are shooting in the daytime, you might need a neutral density filter in order to compensate for the amount of light available (see the travel photography gear post, the third in the series, for more information).
 If you’re shooting in manual mode, you’ll have to set the aperture to get the correct exposure.
 Try to avoid apertures higher than f/16 though, as they often result in lower-quality images.

 Long-exposure photography will have you looking at the world and motion in new ways, and it opens up all sorts of creative possibilities.
 Have fun with it!